By Megan Frame, membership manager

 Megan Frame (MF): When and why did you join the field?

-MF: What is one thing you wish the general public knew about animal research?
+MF: What is one thing you wish the general public knew about human subjects research?

 MF: What motivates you to maintain your commitment to advancing ethical research?